vincentntang/vincentntang.com/content/posts/20220410-sponsors-dirty-money/index.md

 ## The Ethical Dilemma

 David starts getting down to business.
-One lesson I've learned through reading ["The 7 habits of effective people"](https://www.franklincovey.com/the-7-habits/) is to think win-win. **David wants to push a new W3 spec on the web, and it's a new proprietary media format that can control how many times a video can be played.**
+One lesson I've learned through reading ["The 7 habits of effective people"](https://www.franklincovey.com/the-7-habits/) is to think win-win. **David wants to push a new W3 spec on the web, and it's a proprietary media format that can control how many times a video can be played.**

 Think NFT videos/images, but it's owned by megacorps, and the rights to view them are paywalled. **Imagine a world in which you can only play 5 youtube videos a day** before you need to pay an additional $X money to watch 20 more videos.